programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 ## Overview of Logistic Regression

-As with linear regression, logistic regression is easiest to describe when a problem with one continuous independent variable and one binary, nominal dependent variable is presented.
+As with linear regression, it is best to begin describing logistic regression by using an example with one continuous independent variable and one binary dependent variable.
 For example, we might attempt to use a continuous variable such as the relative frequency of a particular word to predict a binary such as "book review or not book review" or "author assumed to be male" vs "author assumed to be female."
 Where raw counts of term frequencies would be considered discrete variables, relative frequencies are treated as continuous data because they can take on any value within an established range, in this case any decimal value between 0.0 and 1.0.
 Likewise, TF-IDF scores are weighted (in this case scaled), continuous variables.

 Regarding the selection of a binary variable to predict, many humanists will be wary of the word _binary_ from the outset, as post-structuralism and deconstruction are both based on the idea that conceptual binaries are rooted in linguistic conventions, inconsistent with human experience, and used in expressions of social control.
 I will return to this topic later in the lesson but, for now, I would offer the perspective that many variables which can be framed as binary for the purposes of logistic regression analysis, might otherwise be better regarded as ordinal, nominal, discrete or continuous data.
 As I state in my article for _Cultural Analytics_, "my work seeks to adopt a binary, temporarily, as a way to interrogate it."[^5] Later in this lesson, I'll go a step further than I did in that article by demonstrating what happens when you use a binary regression model to make predictions on non-binary data.